GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 > [!NOTE]
 >
-> A scientific benchmark repository is a an online version-controlled and collaborative place where researchers can share a collection of open data and its revision history.
+> *A scientific benchmark repository is a an online version-controlled and collaborative place where researchers can share a collection of open data and its revision history.*

 ## Introduction

 > [!NOTE]
 >
+> *The introduction must be short and include the following items:*
+> *\- The main discipline(s) it contributes to.*
+> *\- The type of the claimed contribution to benchmark (theory, process, method, software, algorithm, modelling language...).*
->
+> *\- The expected results.*
+> *\- Type of research (does the benchmark intend to be qualitative and/or quantitative)*

 - **Disciplines**: This scientific benchmark mainly concerns engineering design, systems engineering, and product lifecycle management communities.
 - **Goal**: This scientific benchmark aims to collect and compare competing or complementary contributions claiming to improve the model-based architecture design synthesis process.
 In this benchmark, Model-Based Architecture Design Synthesis (MBADS) is a computer-based automatic problem-solving process to generate preliminary design solutions that are correct by construction.

 ## Glossary

+> [!NOTE]
+>
-An agreed-upon glossary of terms used in this benchmark is proposed below.
-Contributors should reuse existing terms and definitions from existing standards and not invent new ones unless they have a very specific concept that requires the introduction of a new keyword and definition.
-Any new keyword and definition must be motivated and explained in the discussion of the repository (e.g. navigate to '*Repositories > Benchmark-0_Template > Discussions*', or [click here](ttps://github.com/GIS-S-mart/Benchmark-7_Design_synthesis-3_Concepts_finding/discussions)).
+> *The glossary aims to clearly define keywords and consistently use them in the benchmark documentation so the community members can communicate more effectively.
+Contributors should reuse existing keywords and definitions from standards and not invent new ones, unless they have a very specific concept that requires the introduction of a new keyword and definition.*

+> [!TIP]
+>
+> Any new keyword and definition must be motivated and explained in the discussion of the repository (e.g. navigate to '*Repositories > Benchmark-0_Template > Discussions*', or [click here](ttps://github.com/GIS-S-mart/Benchmark-7_Design_synthesis-3_Concepts_finding/discussions)).

 |                    **Keyword**                    |                         **Synonyms**                         |                        **Definition**                        | **Source** |
 | :-----------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :--------: |